knpuniversity/symfony-journey/knpu/http-kernel/httpkernel-handle-finishing-up.rst

 The purpose of a listener to this event is to look at the exception object that was thrown, and somehow convert that to a Response.
-Because even if the servers are on fire, our user ultimately need a Response: they need to see a fully illustration showing that our servers are being eaten by gremlins.
+Because even if the servers are on fire, our user ultimately need a Response: they need to see an illustration showing that our servers are being eaten by gremlins.
 *Some* listener needs to create that final response for us.

 And that's exactly what this code does.
 After dispatching the event, it checks